kanieladenis/My_Data_Science_Notes/yil.md

 20220224 - Yesterdasy I: worked on project
 20220225 - Staff Day
 20220228 - Yesteday I: worked more on topic modeling using BERTopic.
 Was able to use get sentiment for topics but values were zero.
+20220301 - Yesterday I: worked on mulivariate exploration, created scatter plots, line plots, and a heatmap.
+The heat map was the only only one that seemed useful for the project.
+I also collected the images from the workbooks and added it to the slides.
+20220302 - Yesterday I: continued work on the capstone projecct.
+The spent most of the morning discussing what else was needed and the direction of the storyline.
+I worked with Stephanie on the outline and Rajaram on the topics sentient scores.